shanehofstetter/math-solver/README.md

 GUI-Application and CLI for solving math terms and equations, written in Java.

 ## Disclaimer
-This tool was created during my studies as a school project. **There is no guarantee for correctness and completeness.**
+This tool was created during my studies as a school project in 2015. **No guarantee is given for accuracy or completeness.**

 ## Examples